Skip to main content

 International transfers

-Some of our sub-processors are based in the United States (FastSpring and Google).
+Some of the third parties we work with are based outside the EU/EEA — in the United States (FastSpring and Google) and elsewhere (Telegram, which relays contact-form and newsletter-signup notifications).
 Where personal data is transferred outside the EU/EEA, we rely on appropriate safeguards such as the EU Standard Contractual Clauses and, where applicable, the providers' certification under the EU–U.S. Data Privacy Framework.

 Your rights